Learn about actual and potential costs

 Who are your top five clients and how long have they been your clients?

 How diverse is your customer base?
-Do you serve buyers in different markets?
+Do you serve buyers in different industries?

 Have you ever received major complaints from a client?
 If so, how did you address their concerns?